 If you have a business in the EU, then you will be aware of the General Data Protection Regulation, (the GDPR).
-It all started in 2012 when the European Commission laid down the basis of reforms of data protection to be applied across all member states within the EU.
+2012 was the year it all instigated when the European Commission laid down the basis to reform the data protection to be applied across all member states within the EU.
 These reforms were put in place to ensure that Europe is in line with an ever-evolving and modern digital revolution.
 That necessitated extra protection for users who readily divulge private information online.
 The implications of this new legit infrastructure apply to all the organisations in Europe but also globally for any organisation.
 That processes data of individuals within Europe.

 What are the main entities of the GDPR?

 Under the GDPR there are three data entities:

-- The data controller.
-This may be a single person within an organisation, or it may be a public authority or agency.
+- The data controller can be a single person within an organisation, or it may be a public authority or agency.

 Ultimately, the data controller is the body that determines “the purposes and means of processing of personal data”;

 - The data processor can be a public body or an individual who carries out the processing of personal data on the controller’s behalf.

 - Data Protection Officer is a new subject brought into force by the GDPR.
 The role of the DPO is “to ensure that an organisation processes the personal data of its staff, customers, data providers or any other individuals (also referred to as data subjects) with GDPR compliance with the applicable data protection rules.”

 The GDPR places a higher level responsibility upon processors and controllers who are legally required to ensure that GDPR.
 GDPR compliance is in place across the organisation and concerning all third-party contracts.